Big Chief is in a beautiful location!

 Stay straight on the road past the turnoff to the ranch (which has a sign stating "horseback riding" or something like that), and you will see a large dirt turn around inside the most prevalent right turn, which actually has a full right turn, and also sharper right turn 30 feet later in case you miss this first one.

-56 Total Routes
+77 Total Climbing Routes

-['4 Stars',3],['3 Stars',26],['2 Stars',34],['1 Star',3],['Bomb',1]
+['4 Stars',3],['3 Stars',36],['2 Stars',34],['1 Star',3],['Bomb',1]

-Browse More Classics in Big Chief
+Browse More Rock Climbing Classics in Big Chief